Dudley North (Royal Navy officer): Second World War and relief of command

 North became Vice-Admiral, Gibraltar in November 1939 and was promoted admiral on 8 May 1940.
 After the sinking of the French fleet at Mers-el-Kébir on 3 July 1940, North wrote a letter criticizing the operation to the Admiralty.
 Prime Minister Winston Churchill and First Lord of the Admiralty A. V. Alexander called for him to be replaced, but the First Sea Lord, Sir Dudley Pound, disagreed.
 In the end, North was reprimanded by the Admiralty.

-Two months later, on 11 September 1940, North did not challenge a Vichy French squadron of three cruisers and three destroyers transited through the Strait of Gibraltar from Toulon to Dakar.
+Two months later, on 11 September 1940, North did not challenge a Vichy French squadron of three cruisers and three destroyers sailing through the Strait of Gibraltar, from Toulon to Dakar.
 North had ambiguous instructions as to whether he should challenge the French squadron.
 Owing to mistakes in the handling of signals, the Admiralty's instructions to North were not sent.

-As a consequence of his actions, the Admiralty decided to relieve North of his command in October, though the changeover did not take place until December 1940.
+The Admiralty decided to relieve North of his command in October, though the changeover did not take place until December 1940.
 Vice-Admiral Sir James Somerville wrote to the Admiralty to take responsibility for the failure to act, but the Admiralty absolved him of any blame.
 After his relief, North retired on 25 December 1941.
 He served for a time in the Home Guard, then was appointed Flag Officer-in-Charge, Great Yarmouth in 1943, for which service he was appointed a Commander of the US Legion of Merit.

 He attempted to clear his name, and requested a court of inquiry or court-martial on numerous occasions.
 In 1955, five admirals of the fleet signed a letter supporting North, and in 1957 four of them visited prime minister Harold Macmillan, urging him to clear North's name.
 There was also debate in Parliament, with speakers from both sides.
 Viscount Alexander of Hillsborough, who had been First Lord of the Admiralty at the time of North's relief, opposed any review of his case in the House of Lords.
-Among North's defenders was also Ludovic Kennedy, who considered the failure to challenge the squadron the fault of people in London, not North.
+Among North's defenders was Ludovic Kennedy, who considered the failure to challenge the squadron the fault of people in London, not North.
 In 1957, Macmillan partially, though not entirely, exonerated North of blame.